Something to Smile About: Everything You Need to Know About Lip Lifts

 A modified version of the bullhorn lift, this technique requires two short incisions beneath the nostrils (instead of a single long one like with the bullhorn technique).
 While not a particularly common lip lift option, the Italian lift is often recommended for people who want subtler results with less scarring.

 If your primary aim is to achieve a “smile-ier” look, then the corner lip lift is your best option.
-This procedure involves removing a small amount of skin at both corners of the mouth in order to create a more upward turn.
+Corner lip lifts, also known as grin lifts, involve removing a small amount of skin at both corners of the mouth in order to create a more upward turn.
 This is the most-recommended option for people who want to lighten up their facial expressions and correct a permanent frown.
 Many people opt to have a corner lip lift alongside an upper lift lip for added fullness and shape.

 The modified upper lip lift is a relatively new lip lift option pioneered by Beverly Hills Center Plastic Surgeon Dr. Ben Talei.
 According to Dr. Talei, this type of lift is virtually scar-free, pain-free, and also lowers the risk of nostril widening.
 With this type of lift, the incisions are hidden beneath the base of the nose in a natural crease.

 Central lip lift

 Another popular type of lip lift is called the central lip lift.
 Essentially, this option shortens the upper lift, creating greater volume and fullness.
 Generally speaking, your doctor will make a small incision beneath the nose during this type of lift.